-* Must I take the Test of English as a Foreign Language (TOEFL)?
+* Must I take the a test of English (TOEFL, IELTS, etc.)?

 The TOEFL is the most frequently submitted examination score that the University receives, however the admissions committee will use other measures upon the applicant’s request.
 The IELTS, Pearson's PTE-A and SAT examinations may also be used.

 Click here for more information about English proficiency.